 - A Military Funeral Honors Coordinator is available for each military service to answer your questions and help your funeral director/planner obtain Military Funeral Honors.

 - Form DD 214 or equivalent discharge papers are used to determine eligibility for Military Funeral Honors.
+Your funeral director or planner can submit a Military Records for Veterans Burial/Funeral Benefits Request Form to receive expedited records.

 - Through the Authorized Provider Partnership Program, local veterans’ organizations may also augment the official honors.